-The eye is drawn to the “Professional” package, and so this is the package that sticks in our mind.
-When looking at the other packages, we are likely to compare them to the “Professional” package.
+The eye is drawn to the “standard” package, and so this is the package that sticks in our mind.
+When looking at the other packages, we are likely to compare them to the “standard” package.

 The tendency to overestimate how likely events are, based on how easily they are to recall in our memory.
 Which can be influenced by how unusual or emotionally charged the memory may be.

 If you’d ask most women what they’re more likely to die from, heart disease or breast cancer, they’d probably say breast cancer.
 This could be because the marketing surrounding breast cancer has been so excellent.

 The Pink Ribbon is one of the most widely recognised symbols in America.
 Each year for breast cancer awareness month, brands do the “pink” version of their product.
 We’re shown what signs and symptoms to look for and we hear all about the terrible stories of women lost to this disease.
 Because information about breast cancer is easier to recall than information about heart disease, we can be forgiven for thinking that it’s more important that we have this information, and assume that heart disease is less of a risk.
 When in fact, about 1 in 30 women in America will die from breast cancer, but the risk of dying from heart disease or stroke is around 1 in 3 for women.